Centers of Gravity Calculator

 • Set field Move_limit to 0, to fix the warehouse location.

-• Check constraint "Predefined warehouses" under section Parameters & constraints - subsection Constraints to activate those predefined warehouses, and rerun.
+• Check constraint "Predefined warehouses" in section Parameters & constraints - Constraints to activate those predefined warehouses, and rerun.

 Fix customer-warehouse assignments